ember-learn/ember-blog/content/the-ember-times-issue-204.md

 ## [Ember Security Releases Blog Post 🔒](https://blog.emberjs.com/ember-4-8-1-released)

-Ember.js 3.24.7, 3.28.10, 4.4.4, 4.8.1, and 4.9.0-beta.3 were recently released to patch a security vulnerability for apps that pass untrusted input as paths to `EmberObject.setProperties` or `EmberObject.set`, or the corresponding standalone functions `setProperties` or `set` and may get surprising results that, in combination with other application bugs, could lead to cross-site scripting vulnerabilities.
+Ember.js 3.24.7, 3.28.10, 4.4.4, 4.8.1, and 4.9.0-beta.3 were recently released to patch a security vulnerability for apps that pass untrusted input as paths to `EmberObject.setProperties` or `EmberObject.set`, or the corresponding standalone functions `setProperties` or `set`.
+Apps that do this may get surprising results that, in combination with other application bugs, could lead to cross-site scripting vulnerabilities.

 Head on over to the [blog post](https://blog.emberjs.com/ember-4-8-1-released) to read more about the security patch.